Juan-Jones/earnonlinemoney/content/blog/clickbank-affiliate-marketing-for-beginners.md

 1. Relevance: Ensure the product aligns with your niche and audience.
 2. Quality: Check product reviews and the vendor’s reputation.
 3. Commission Rate: Higher commissions can be tempting, but also consider the product’s conversion rate.
-4. Sales Page: A well-designed sales page with compelling copy can significantly impact your conversion rates.

-### 4. Avoid the Wrong Products
+4. Sales Page: A well-designed sales page wfind products to promote.
+It’s organized into categories and subcategories, making it easy to navigate.
+Use filters to sort products by popularity, commission rate, or gravity score (a metric that indicates how well a product is selling).

 Selecting products based solely on high commission rates can be a mistake.
 Focus on promoting quality products that provide value to your audience.
 This approach not only builds trust but also reduces refund rates.